Chris Taylor Player Props: Dodgers vs. Nationals

-Chris Taylor -- hitting .280 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Trevor Williams on the hill, on May 29 at 9:10 PM ET.
+On Wednesday, Chris Taylor (batting .259 in his past 10 games) and the Los Angeles Dodgers face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 4:10 PM ET.

-In his most recent game, he reached base in all five of his plate appearances (3-for-3 with two home runs and two RBI) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Nationals.

 Chris Taylor Game Info & Props vs. the Nationals